Young American Forced to Find a Hobby Without Work, Sports and Travel Weighing Him Down, Thanks to Coronavirus - Mandatory

 3/12

-Meanwhile in Florida: Man Wakes Up to Burglar Sucking His Toes, Didn’t Even Get Dinner First
+Meanwhile in Florida: Man Wakes Up to Burglar Sucking His Toes, Don't Act Surprised

 For more weird news, click here.